LoansBot/web-backend/API.md

   4 requests, you could easily do list loan ids -> check each one.
 Checking all the loan ids in this case is done in parallel, whereas in the earlier example you needed to wait for the responses of 4 chained requests before continuing.
+- You SHOULD check 400 Bad Request responses to see if the body is present and include it in your logs.
+You MAY attempt to parse the body as JSON if it is present.
+If you do so you MAY check for the boolean `retryable`.
+If it has the value `true` you MUST still treat the request as a client-side error for back-off.
+If it has the value `false` the request will definitely not succeed without modification and you MAY cache the response.
+You MAY check for the additional boolean values `deprecated` and `sunsetted`.
+If `deprecated` is `true` and `sunsetted` is `false` you MAY automatically append the `deprecated=true` query parameter.
+If `sunsetted` is `true` the request will not succeed and you MAY cache the response.
+You SHOULD alert the program maintainer to visit the "Developer" -> "Endpoints" section of the website to see the deprecation schedule for the endpoint, the reason for deprecation, and how to migrate.

 ## Backoff Algorithm